Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: Introduction

-In this paper, we address these challenges by studying the transmit power minimization problem subject to SINR constraints for communication users and mean-squared-error (MSE) constraints for radar sensing.
-By leveraging SDR and Lagrangian duality, we reformulate the original ISAC beamforming problem into a generalized downlink beamforming (GDB) problem with potentially indefinite weighting matrices.
-The structural analysis and algorithmic development of the GDB problem constitute the core focus of this paper.
-Our main technical contributions regarding the GDB problem are twofold: (i) We establish a necessary and sufficient condition for the boundedness of the GDB problem, which resolves the feasibility issues caused by indefinite weighting matrices and provides a rigorous theoretical foundation for subsequent algorithm design. (ii) We develop an FPI algorithm tailored to the GDB problem and prove that it converges globally to the optimal solution under a mild initialization condition.
-Building on these theoretical results, we further propose a duality-based FPI (Dual-FPI) algorithm, which integrates the proposed FPI algorithm within an outer subgradient ascent loop over the dual variables.
-Simulation results demonstrate the efficiency and effectiveness of the proposed Dual-FPI algorithm.
+In this paper, we study the transmit power minimization problem subject to SINR constraints for communication users and mean-squared-error (MSE) constraints for radar sensing.
+By leveraging SDR and Lagrangian duality, we reformulate the original ISAC beamforming problem into a GDB problem with potentially indefinite weighting matrices, and develop efficient algorithms with provable convergence guarantees.
+The main contributions of this paper are as follows.

+\begin{itemize} \item \emph{Structural Analysis of the GDB Problem.} We derive the Lagrangian dual of the GDB problem and establish its key structural properties.
+In particular, we provide a necessary and sufficient condition for the boundedness of the GDB problem, which resolves the feasibility issues caused by indefinite weighting matrices and provides a theoretical foundation for algorithmic design.

+\item \emph{FPI Algorithm with Convergence and Stability Guarantees.} We develop an FPI algorithm tailored to the GDB problem and provide a comprehensive theoretical analysis.
+More specifically, we prove that the proposed FPI converges globally to the optimal solution under a mild initialization condition.
+We further characterize the stability of the fixed points, showing that the maximal fixed point, which corresponds to the optimal dual solution, is the unique stable fixed point.
+We also establish the linear convergence rate of the proposed FPI.
+Building on these results, we prove the overall convergence of the Dual-FPI algorithm.

+\item \emph{Initialization Strategies.} We propose three initialization strategies, the SDP-based method, the warm-start method, and the heuristic method, with different trade-offs between theoretical guarantees and computational costs.
+In particular, the SDP-based method provides a rigorous feasibility guarantee, the warm-start method exploits continuity across outer iterations, and the heuristic method offers a computationally cheap alternative based on the single-user analysis. \end{itemize}

+In our prior work \cite{fan2026duality}, we presented a preliminary version of the duality-based FPI algorithm for the ISAC beamforming problem.
+The present paper is a significant extension of \cite{fan2026duality}.
+First, we provide complete convergence and stability analyses of the fixed points determined by the fixed point equation, including the characterization of multiple fixed points and the identification of the unique stable fixed point.
+Second, we establish the linear convergence rate of the FPI and the overall convergence of the Dual-FPI algorithm.
+Third, we develop three initialization strategies and empirically compare their performance.
+Fourth, we conduct extensive numerical experiments comparing the proposed algorithm with state-of-the-art benchmarks.